BGWEB08/BMI-calculator-with-HTML-CSS-and-JavaScript./README.md

 ## Features

-- BMI Hesaplama:** Kullanıcının boy ve kilo girişine göre BMI'yi hesaplar.
+- **BMI Calculation:** Calculates the BMI based on the user's input of height and weight.
-- İnteraktif Arayüz:** Kullanıcıların boy ve kilolarını girmeleri için interaktif bir form sağlar.
+- **Interactive Interface:** Provides an interactive form for users to input their height and weight.
-- Gerçek Zamanlı Sonuç:** Kullanıcıya anında geri bildirim sağlayarak BMI sonucunu girdikten sonra anında görüntüler.
+- **Real-Time Result:** Displays the BMI result instantly upon input, providing immediate feedback to the user.
-- Sonuçlar:** Kolay yorumlama için BMI kategorilerini (zayıf, normal kilolu, aşırı kilolu ve obez) belirtir.
+- **Results:** Kolay yorumlama için BMI kategorilerini (zayıf, normal kilolu, aşırı kilolu ve obez) belirtir.

 ## Demo